 - It is a “mere continuation” of the employer.

 Who Is Responsible?

-If the selling group continues to maintain a group health plan, the selling group has the responsibility for making COBRA continuation coverage available to the M&A qualified beneficiaries.
-If, however, the selling group does not continue to maintain a group health plan in connection with the sale (a question of fact), the result depends on whether the acquisition transaction was a stock sale or an asset sale if it was:
+If the seller continues to maintain a group health plan, the seller must provide COBRA coverage to the M&A qualified beneficiaries.
+If the seller terminates its group health plan in connection with the sale, the result depends on whether the transaction was a stock sale or an asset sale.
+If it was: